-The New Jersey Sick Leave law, signed by Governor Murphy on May 2, will go into effect in October.
+The new Sick Leave Laws in New Jersey, signed by Governor Murphy on May 2, will go into effect in October.
 New Jersey joins Arizona, California, Connecticut, Maryland, Massachusetts, Oregon, Rhode Island, Vermont and Washington with paid sick leave laws.
 While there will be some cost to employers, research shows that the benefits of paid sick leave laws outweigh the costs.
 Benefits include reduced employee turnover and the cost of hiring and training new employees, higher productivity and morale, and better public health.

 Starting October 29, 2018, New Jersey employees will begin to accrue leave.
 The accrual rate is one hour per 30 hour worked, up to a maximum of 40 hours in one year.
 Employees will be eligible to use the accrued leave 120 days later.
 For employees hired after the effective date of the law, benefits will begin to accrue immediately and they will be eligible to use the leave after 120 days.
 However, employers may agree to an earlier date.